zacharyetters/portfolio-website/content/about/index.md

 # layoutBackgroundHeaderSpace: false
 # showRelatedContent: false
 showAuthor: false
+# showZenMode: true
 ---

-I created this website to showcase the projects I have done during my academic career.

 {{< alert >}}
 **This website is a work in progress!**
 {{< /alert >}}

+This website serves as a platform to showcase my skills and the projects I’ve completed throughout my journey in network administration, cybersecurity, and cloud computing.
+Here, you'll find an overview of the hands-on experience I've gained in designing secure, scalable network infrastructures and utilizing various tools and technologies to tackle real-world challenges effectively.

 ## Education
 {{< timeline >}}